-I am committed to continuing to develop my teaching and mentoring skills as I move forward in my career, and I hope to integrate methods from the science education literature into my practice, particularly with respect to fostering an inclusive learning environment and empowering students to be scientifically conscious citizens and lifelong science advocates.
+I am committed to continuing to develop my teaching and mentoring skills, and I hope to further integrate methods from the science education literature into my practice, particularly with respect to fostering an inclusive learning environment and empowering students to be scientifically conscious citizens and lifelong science advocates.

 email: email@example.com / twitter: @avstrauss / pronouns: she, her